What are your COVID-19 Protocols for Lessons?

 Are you associated with any riding or horse organizations

 We are members in good standing of Ontario Equestrian Federation, Equine Canada, the Canadian Thoroughbred Horse Society, the Ontario Hunter-Jumper Association and the Association of Riding Establishments of Ontario.
-We are also active supporters of The Canadian Pony Club, the Ontario University Equestrian Association (OUEA), and Home Barn of the Guelph OUEA Team.
+We are also active supporters of The Canadian Pony Club, the Ontario University Equestrian Association (OUEA), and Home Barn of the Guelph OCEA Team.

 When are lessons available?